 Rebeca Huntt is an Afro-Latina filmmaker, multi-media artist, and native-New Yorker.
-She wrote and is currently directing her first feature-length film, BEBA, which is in post-production and set to release in Spring 2020.
+She wrote and directed her first feature-length film, BEBA, which is currently in post-production and set to release in Spring 2020.
 BEBA was recently selected to be in the DCTV post-production lab facilitated by Academy Award Nominee, Yance Ford (STRONG ISLAND).
 Rebeca’s film also received the highest amount from the 2018 NYSCA grant after being selected for Kickstarter’s Creators-in-Residence program in Fall 2017.
 Beba has been featured in ELLE MAGAZINE and REMEZCLA.
 In 2017 Rebeca co-wrote BEBA’S SONG and directed a music video which premiered on THE FADER.
 Rebeca was a 2018 Uniondocs Collaborative Fellow, through which she directed a short documentary on a Bronx-based Dominican DJ collective.
 She was chosen to participate in the 56th Annual New York Film Festival’s Artist Academy in 2018.
 Currently, Rebeca is the Leonhardt Cassullo Video Fellow at Creative Time.
 In addition, she worked at Nadine Johnson and Associates, a top Public Relations firm, her clients included Hotel Americano, The McCarren Hotel and Pool, and Chef’s Club Soho.
 Rebeca worked in event planning for over three years, producing art benefits, activist-based panels, and parties for with creatives such as Venus X and Tschabalala Self.
 She received her BA from Bard College in 2012.

 is a New York based documentary editor who grew up in Los Angeles with frequent visits to Mexico.
 Her passion lies in telling stories of those who are underrepresented.
 She recently edited the pilot episode for the series, Rearview Mirror, supported by Tribeca Film Institute, and in 2016 she assisted on the feature film, The Strange Ones.
 She has shot and edited over 100 short films about women for StyleLikeU’s What’s Underneath Project.
 Some of her clients include Puma, Adidas, Pepsi, Birchbox, Remezcla, Allure, The New Yorker and HuffPost.
 She is currently a Karen Schmeer Fellow.